 Just south of the officially recognized southern border of Chatham, on 89th Place, is a house designed by architect John Moutoussamy.
 Moutoussamy was the first black architect to become a partner in a major firm, Dubin Dubin Black & Moutoussamy, and designed the Johnson Publishing headquarters on South Michigan Avenue—currently owned by Columbia College.

 Moutoussamy attended IIT School of Architecture on the GI Bill after serving in WWII.
 He studied and worked with Mies van der Rohe.
-He also spent time working in the office of K. Roderick O’Neil.
+He also spent time working in the office of K. Roderick O’Neal.
 His classmates at IIT included YC Wong, Jacques Brownson, Carter Manny and Bruno Conterato, central figures in twentieth-century modern architecture.

 Winston, the architectural historian, says, “Moutoussamy can arguably be considered the godfather of black architects in Chicago.
 A devout Miesian, he is perhaps Chicago’s most prolific black architect in terms of the number of signature buildings.
 Consider the fact that the AIA awarded his Lawless Garden Homes top honors when it was built, ahead of SOM’s John Hancock Center.”